 - Avoid medications that cause drowsiness or other impairment

 This AAA study emphasizes the importance of getting the proper amount of sleep.
 For more information on this study, visit the AAA website by clicking here.
 As always, we wish you safe travels on the road.
-If you find yourself injured in an auto accident, we’re here for you 24/7.
+If you find yourself injured in an auto accident, the Car Accident Attorneys of Rutter Mills are here 24/7.
 Simply call or text us at 757-622-5000.
 We’ll be here for you.